aiven/devportal/docs/tools/cli/project.rst

   * - Parameter
     - Information
   * - ``project_name`` (required for ``create``)
-    - Note: this is a positional argument, not a switch
+    - Note: This is a positional argument, not a switch
   * - ``--project`` (required for ``update``)
     - The project to amend, use with ``update`` only
   * - ``--name`` (``update`` only)